josesaranda/angular-industries-iot/README.md

 [x] show an empty form when pressing "Add"
 [x] show confirmation dialog when user clicks on "Delete"
 [x] delete Industry when user clicks on "Delete" inside the dialog
 [x] create unit tests for this component
+[x] create integration tests for this component

 [x] show a paginated list of IoTs where will appear two buttons with the text "Edit" and "Delete"
 [x] show an input for searching IoTs by the given text and Industry
 [x] show an empty form when pressing "Add"
 [x] show confirmation dialog when user clicks on "Delete"
 [x] delete Industry when user clicks on "Delete" inside the dialog
 [x] create unit tests for this component
+[x] create integration tests for this component

 [x] Unique identifier that is increased automatically (required) o Device name (required)
 [x] Warehouse addition time (required)
 [x] Number of devices (required, min: 1, max: 100)
 [x] Fee of the device (required, min: 0)
 [x] Linked industry (required, select from list of industries created)

 Addionataly: